mtassia/Homolog_identification/README.md

 # EXTRACT_HOMOLOGS2
-Identify target homologs in amino acid datasets
+*Identify target homologs in amino acid datasets*

+**Disclaimer**: This repository is maintained for the express purpose of retaining bioinformatic transparency with the code used for Tassia et al. 2017.

 ________________________________________________________________________________________________________________________________________
 ## PREAMBLE ABOUT SCRIPT IN ITS ORIGINAL FORM: